api3dao/old-api3-docs/docs/airnode/v0.4/grp-providers/guides/build-an-airnode/apply-auth.md

   [requester contracts](../../../grp-developers/requesters-sponsors.md).
 - Only serve sponsors who have made a subscription payment.
 - Only serve sponsors who have gone through KYC.

-## Authorizers

-An [authorizer](../../../concepts/authorization.md) is a contract which typically checks for a single condition ("has the requester made their monthly payment", "is this `requesterAddress` whitelisted", etc.).
-Authorizers can be combined to enforce more complex policies.
-If any of the authorizers in the list gives access, the request will considered to be authorized.
-From a logical standpoint, the authorization outcomes get **OR**ed.

 You can use different authorizers contracts for your Airnode deployment per chain by declaring them in the `config.json` file under `chains[n].authorizers`.